 See PAPPG Chapter II.C.2 for guidance on the required sections of a full research proposal submitted to NSF.
 Please note that the proposal preparation instructions provided in this program solicitation may deviate from the PAPPG instructions.

-It is strongly encouraged that research teams submitting to NSF for the first time review the Prospective New Awardee Guidelines and consider submitting their proposals well in advance of the submission deadline.
+It is strongly encouraged that research teams submitting to NSF for the first time review the Prospective New Awardee Guide.

 The following information supplements the guidelines and requirements in the NSF PAPPG and NSF Grants.gov Application Guide: